Best Concert Ukulele Options – Acoustic, Electric & Budget

 For its other hardware, Fender equipped this with synthetic bone and saddle, along with walnut fingerboard and bridge.

-And in keeping with its electric guitar like design, this uke comes with built-in electronics that allow for volume and tone adjustments, and also has a built-in tuner.
+In keeping with its electric guitar-like design, this great ukulele comes with built-in electronics that allow for volume and tone adjustments, and it also has a built-in tuner.

 • Top: Spruce